istio/community/README.md

 - [Onboarding Technologies to Istio](ONBOARDING-TECH-TO-ISTIO.md) - how we work to onboard new technologies to the Istio project
 - [Feature Lifecycle](FEATURE-LIFECYCLE.md) - requirements for features to be labeled Alpha, Beta or Stable
 - [Feature Lifecycle Checklist](FEATURE-LIFECYCLE-CHECKLIST.md) - checklist-form of requirements for features to be labeled Alpha, Beta or Stable
+- [Admins for Istio Stuff](ADMINS-FOR-ISTIO.md) - lists who handles which part of the Istio infrastructure

 ## Introduction